eugeneseon/Hello-Play-Scala/README.md

 1. go to project root directory
 2. activator
 3. assembly
-4. go to target directory and fine fat jar for the application
+4. go to target directory and find the fat jar for the application
 5. java -jar yourapplicationame.jar